MrNbaYoh/doodlebomb/index.md

 ### Troubleshooting

-**When I try to open the doodlebomb letter it seems to load another letter...**
-If after you've installed doodlebomb with the homebrew installer you received some letters, it is possible that these freshly received letters may have confused the letter manager.
-Just try to install it again without receiving new letters and it should run fine.

 **When I try to open the doodlebomb letter, a message is displayed...**
 As stated in this error message you probably forgot to put the rop.bin file in the /doodlebomb folder.
 If it still occurs after checking the file are present in required location, exit the game and try again.
 If this error persists, ask for help.